zachnieto/neatqueueweb/docs/README.md

 ## Server Stats
 ### `/serverstats channelnames games`
 #### Description
- Show how many gamaes have been played by renaming the specified channel.
+ Show how many games have been played by renaming the specified channel.
 #### Usage: `/serverstats channelnames games (channel) (format)`
 #### Arguments:
 `channel`: *(Optional)* Channel to rename, or omit to remove.\